philbaker/fudge/README.md

-# fc-js
+# Fudge

-fc-js is based on [Squint](https://github.com/squint-cljs/squint) with some modifications to make it suitable for direct use in JavaScript.
+Fudge is based on [Squint](https://github.com/squint-cljs/squint) with some modifications to make it suitable for direct use in JavaScript.

 ## REPL driven development